 9. Chartwell House

 Chartwell House is where Winston Churchill grew up.
-Just outside London, Chartwell House was the country seat of Churchill for over four decades.
+Just outside London, it was Churchill’s country seatfor over four decades.
 The house was Churchill’s sanctuary from the tumultuous political battles in London.

 Chartwell House isn’t a grand home.
 Though Churchill could ill afford it, he did try to gussy up the place.
 Churchill almost lost the house twice because he was broke.